TurBoss/blt/doc/tree.rst

 *treeName* **ancestor** *nodeName1* *nodeName2*
   Returns the mutual ancestor of *nodeName1* and *nodeName2*. *NodeName1*
-  and *nodeName2* can be an node index or a tag (like "root") but may not reference multiple nodes.
+  and *nodeName2* can be a node ID or a tag (like "root") but may not reference multiple nodes.
 Note that the ancestor can be one of the two nodes.
 For example, if *nodeName1* and *nodeName2* are the same nodes, their ancestor is *nodeName1*.

 *treeName* **append** *nodeName* *varName* ?\ *string* ... ?
   Appends one or more strings to the variable *varName* in *nodeName*.
-  *NodeName* is a index or tag and may refer to more than one node (like "all"). *String* is an arbitrary TCL string.
+  *NodeName* is a node ID or tag and may refer to more than one node (like "all"). *String* is an arbitrary TCL string.
 This command provides an efficient way to build up long string values incrementally.
 If *varName* doesn't already exist it is automatically created.
 The new value stored